spencerdixon2/azure-network-protocols/README.md

 <h1>Creating Virtual Machines with Azure<h1>

-In this tutorial, we observe how to create a virtual machine using Azure<br />
+<br />In this tutorial, we observe how to create a virtual machine using Azure<br />